 Precautionary measures

 - It is advisable to apply a special paw protection cream to the pads of the dog's paws before going for a walk.
 This keeps the skin supple and protects it from cracks.
-However, products containing tea tree oil must be avoided as tea tree oil can be toxic.
+However, products containing tea tree oil must be avoided as tea tree oil can be toxic if your dog has ingested it, for example by licking their paw.4,5

 - Paths covered with salt and other aggressive grit should be avoided if possible.